-It is illegal to sell a clocked car.
-But it’s not currently illegal to buy the equipment that can reverse the mileage on a vehicle.
+It is illegal to knowingly sell a clocked car.
+But it’s not currently illegal to buy the equipment that can reverse the mileage on a vehicle – it’s a bit of a loophole.
 This means that anyone can purchase the equipment capable of reversing the mileage on a car.
 So it’s important to complete a mileage anomaly check before you consider buying any used car.

 Is there such a thing as a free mileage check?

 It’s possible to find out the mileage of any car if you know how – but that will simply show you the mileage at the last recorded point i.e. when an MOT was last performed.
 Crucially it will only show you the most recent mileage record, if you want full peace of mind then you really need to see the historical mileage records to be able to see if anything is suspicious.
 We at FreeCarCheck provide this service.

 If the mileage of the vehicle looks suspicious, for example if the vehicle has potentially been mileage clocked, then this is a likely sign that you should walk away.
 Mileage clocking is the name for when unscrupulous dealers and sellers wind back the mileage.
 It’s no longer done with a drill – quite often specialist software is used.

 We cross-check our mileage reports from various sources and if one of them has a mismatch against the data we’re seeing then this is known as a mileage anomaly.